Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Pulling It All Together

-Pediatric supplement decisions differ from adult supplement habits in physiology, evidence base, safety thresholds, risk tolerance, and duration.
-Children are not smaller versions of adult consumers, and their supplement decisions should not be adult routines scaled down.
+Pediatric supplement guidance differs from adult recommendations in physiology, evidence base, safety thresholds, and risk tolerance.
+Children are not smaller versions of adult consumers.
+Their supplementation decisions require context, restraint, and periodic reassessment.

-Children's supplement decisions are strongest when they start with the child: age, diet, dose, duration, evidence, and the reason for use.
-The most useful question is not "What do adults take?" but: What is appropriate for this child, at this age, for this reason, and for this duration?
+The most useful question is not "What do adults take?" but: What is appropriate for this child, at this stage, and for this reason?

 References and Further Reading